$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states: Summary and conclusions

 \section{Summary and conclusions}

 In the current work, we aimed to investigate the $D_{s0}^*(2317)$, studying $D_s^+\pi^0$ scattering within the off-shell coupled channel formalism.
-We introduced sixteen different coupled channels in the charge basis: $D_s^+\pi^0$, $D^0K^+$, $D^+ K^0$ and $D_s^+\eta$ with positive strangeness $+1$.
+We introduced four different coupled channels in the charge basis: $D_s^+\pi^0$, $D^0K^+$, $D^+ K^0$ and $D_s^+\eta$ with positive strangeness $+1$.
 We first constructed the invariant kernel amplitudes based on the effective Lagrangians derived from heavy-quark effective theory and hidden local symmetry.
 Having inserted the kernel amplitudes into the Blankenbecler-Sugar-type coupled integral equations, we evaluated the transition amplitudes.
 Since the $D_{s0}^*(2317)$ is the scalar meson, we carried out the partial-wave expansion to pick out the S-wave transition amplitude.
 We then scrutinized the $DK$ channels how the pole appears dynamically.
 When we only considered the $DK$ channels, two poles emerged.
 Adding different channels one by one, the width of the first pole became broadened.
 Once we included all the coupled channels, the first pole disappeared, and at the same time the position of the second pole started to move to lower energies.
 Having fitted the cutoff masses, the pole is positioned at the physical mass of the $D_{s0}^*(2317)$.
 The $D_{s0}^*\to D_s^+ \pi^0$ decay width was predicted to be $13.86$ keV, which lies within the experimental upper limit.
 The $DK$ channels were found to be the most dominant one.
-In addition, we predicted the mass and width of the $B_{s0}^*$ meson.
-Both the $D_{s0}^*$ and $B_{s0}^*$ are positioned below the $DK$ and $\bar{B}K$ thresholds, respectively.
-It indicates that the $D_{s0}^*$ and $B_{s0}^*$ mesons can be interpreted as the $DK$ and $\bar{B}K$ molecular states.
+We observed that the two sources of the decay width interfere destructively with one another.
+This leads to the small value of the partial decay width of $D_{s0}^{^+}\to D_s^+\pi^0$.
+The $D_{s0}^*$ is positioned below the $DK$ threshold, indicating that it can be interpreted as the $DK$ molecular state.
+On the other hand, the generation of the $\bar{B}_{s0}^*$ requires the smaller value of the cutoff mass due to the absence of the charged $B_s^*$ exchange process.
+Thus, the existence of $\bar{B}_{s0}^*$ is less evident than that of $D_{s0}^*$.